Albert Lee (Paralympian): Sitting volleyball

 Lee represented Australia at the 2000 Paralympics for sitting volleyball which was held from 18 until 29 October in Sydney, Australia.
-The team consisted of 11 members which included Edward Bray, Paul Croft, Darren Gay, Lee, Brant North, Kevin Price, Glenn Pyne, Brett Roworth, Greg Sobczak, Bruce Thompson and Mark Whiteman.
+The team consisted of 11 members which included Edward Bray, Paul Croft, Darren Gay, Lee, Brant North, Kevin Price, Glenn Pyne, Brett Roworth, Greg Sobczak, Bruce Thompson, and Mark Whiteman.

-The team known as the 'Crabs', played five matches in the preliminary round of the competition where they were placed in group B and were to play against teams from Egypt, Finland, Bosnia and Herzegovina, Libya and Korea.
-The team lost to all the other teams in their group with various results.
-They lost to Egypt, Finland, Bosnia and Herzegovina and Korea by 3 sets to 0.
+The team known as the 'Crabs', played five matches in the preliminary round of the competition where they were placed in group B and were to play against teams from Egypt, Finland, Bosnia and Herzegovina, Libya, and Korea.
+They lost to Egypt, Finland, Bosnia and Herzegovina, and Korea by 3 sets to 0.
 They also lost to Libya by 3 sets to 2.
-The team played a further 2 matches in the classification rounds of the competition.
+The team played 2 further matches in the classification rounds of the competition.
 In the classification for places 9–12, the team lost to Japan by 3 sets to 1.
 In the classification for places 11 and 12, the team managed their first international win against the United States of America by 3 sets to 1.
-This only win resulted in the team finishing eleventh out of the twelve teams that competed.
+This was the only win resulted in the team finishing eleventh out of the twelve teams that competed.

 Sailing

-Albert Lee joined the Making Waves foundation in 1994 when it was established.
+Lee joined the Making Waves foundation in 1994, shortly after it established.
 His position on the Yacht is mid bow where he assists the bowman with everything on the foredeck and his nickname is Bert or Bertie.
-He has competed in the Sydney to Hobart yacht race, he has crewed in the Pittwater to Coffs Harbor race and has set a world record.
-When Lee gets on board he removes his prosthetic legs, due to this he has a lower center of gravity which allows him to stick to the deck.
-He uses his arms to quickly move around the boat and he can get to hard to reach places because of his proximity to the deck.
-He is able to move around the yacht with often more ease than non-disabled crew who would need to crouch and crawl to reach the spaces he can.
-Albert Lee has always been amazed by the adventurous sport of sailing and has said that being "out on the water in tune with nature is an amazing thing".
-Albert enjoys sailing as it allows one to recognize one's own strengths and weaknesses and adapt accordingly.
+He has competed in the Sydney to Hobart yacht race, he has crewed in the Pittwater to Coffs Harbor race, setting a world record.

+When Lee gets on board, he removes his prosthetic legs, due to this action he has a lower center of gravity which allows him to stick to the deck.
+He uses his arms to quickly move around the boat and can get to hard to reach places because of his proximity to the deck.
+He is able to move around the yacht with more ease than non-disabled crew who would need to crouch and crawl to reach the spaces he can.
+Lee has always been amazed by the adventurous sport of sailing and has said that being "out on the water in tune with nature is an amazing thing".
+Lee enjoys sailing as it allows one to recognize one's own strengths and weaknesses and forces him to adapt accordingly.